-- All enterprises wishing to use the term “organic” to describe products must be certified to the USDA National Organic Program (NOP).
+- All enterprises wishing to use the term “organic” in the US to describe products must be certified to the USDA National Organic Program.

 - Certification is available for all species of cultivated crops and wild-harvested plants and fungi, domesticated livestock and bees, and all kinds of processed products therefrom.

 - Certification entails developing an Organic System Plan, which is reviewed by technical experts, and then verified by an on-site inspection.
-The Organic System Plan details the production practices, materials input use, labeling, and supporting documentation necessary to show compliance with the NOP rules.
-If non-conformities with the rules are found, the operation has the opportunity to make corrections (except in rare cases where irremediable problems are found to exist).
+The Organic System Plan details the production practices, materials input use, labeling, and supporting documentation necessary to show compliance with the National Organic Program rules.
+If non-conformities with the rules are found, the operation has the opportunity to make corrections, except in rare cases where irremediable problems are found to exist.

 - Certification is an annual process, whereby updates to the Organic System Plan are checked through desk review and on-site inspection.

 - As part of routine surveillance and to fulfill accreditation requirements, the program includes unannounced inspections and residue testing as a certain percentage of its certification activities.

 - We respond within 2 business days of an inquiry and generate a cost estimate based on information obtained about your site.

 - An application and service agreement is sent out within 2 business days.
 Once returned, forms and or access to the SupplyTrak database is provided for you to complete to describe your Organic System Plan.
 Once submitted we review the plan within one month.

 - Upon approval of your plan, your file is sent to inspection.
 A representative will reach out to you within a week to begin the process of scheduling your inspection.

 - After the inspection is complete, your inspector will return a report within 7 days, then we will review and issue a certification decision.

 - The yearly renewal process is initiated via a communication sent to you 3 months prior to your previous year’s inspection to give you adequate time to comply.